Ben Ferencz

-Benjamin Berell Ferencz (born March 11, 1920) is an American lawyer.
-He was an investigator of Nazi war crimes after World War II and the chief prosecutor for the United States Army at the Einsatzgruppen Trial, one of the 12 Subsequent Nuremberg Trials held by the U.S. authorities at Nuremberg, Germany.
-Later, he became an advocate of international rule of law and for the establishment of an International Criminal Court.
-From 1985 to 1996, he was adjunct professor of international law at Pace University.
+Benjamin Berell Ferencz (March 11, 1920 – April 7, 2023) was an American lawyer.
+He was an investigator of Nazi war crimes after World War II and the chief prosecutor for the United States Army at the Einsatzgruppen trial, one of the 12 subsequent Nuremberg trials held by US authorities at Nuremberg, Germany.
+When the Einsatzgruppen reports were discovered, Ferencz pushed for a trial based on their evidence.
+When confronted with a lack of staff and resources, he personally volunteered to serve as the prosecutor.

+Later he became an advocate of international rule of law and for the establishment of an International Criminal Court.
+From 1985 to 1996, he was an adjunct professor of international law at Pace University.

 Biography

 Early life and education

-Ferencz was born on March 11, 1920, in Csolt, Szatmár County, Kingdom of Hungary, located close to the historical Transylvania region (today part of Șomcuta Mare, Romania) into a Jewish family.
-A few months later, Transylvania was ceded to Romania under the Treaty of Trianon (1920), the result of World War I. When Ferencz was ten months old, his family emigrated to the United States, which, according to his own account, was to avoid the persecution of Hungarian Jews by Romania after Romania gained formal control of Transylvania and Eastern Hungary.